 Cupule- They are the hard woody bract structure found just below the flower, as the flower matures the bracts generally fuse with each other forming a cup-like structure.
 It covers the base of the fruit.
 The common example of this type of bract plant structure is seen in the oak, birch, and hazelnuts

-Glume- These are closely related to scaly bract, a common example includes family Graminaceae
+Glume- These are closely related to scaly bract, a common example includes family Gramineae

 Lemma and Palea- These are generally found in the family Gramineae, the bract structure is the lemma and a flower-like structure that actually fits inside the bract is called palea, which is the bracteole of the plant

-There is the various difference between these two plant structure some of them are listed below.
+There are various differences between these two plant structures.
+Some of them are listed below.